 The sea also retains the summer heat well into autumn ensuring that, even on overcast days, the warm waters are still very inviting.

-Winter in Santa Susanna
+Winter Weather In Santa Susanna

 Winters are generally mild in Santa Susanna mainly thanks to the coastal location of this beautiful resort.